Ru-T/gradebook/README.md

 ##To Do

-[ ] Set root to be an action that just redirects to other views depending on who you are, similar to login create action.
-(Root should NOT be login page)
+[ ] Students should see their own grades
+[ ] Parents should be able to see their students grades [ ] Students and parents should not be able to see any other information

+[ ] Fix tests for controller actions
 [ ] Write tests for my session controller actions
 [ ] Write integration test, especially for teacher permissions on their own students